 I sincerely hope you’ve found some inspiration for your fantasy knight armor, fantasy leather armor, fantasy plate armour or fantasy medieval armor generally.

-It can genuinely be tough to come up with cool ideas for fantasy armor without drifting back to things that we’ve seen in the likes of Dungeons and Dragons, The Elder Scrolls and movies like Lord of the Rings.
+It can genuinely be tough to come up with cool ideas for some pretty epic fantasy armor without drifting back to things that we’ve seen in the likes of Dungeons and Dragons, The Elder Scrolls and movies like Lord of the Rings.
 But I find looking back in time, to the likes of the medieval period, can provide some wonderful and unique ideas.

 And what we’ve covered here today is only just the tip of the iceberg.
 Beyond medieval Europe, you have the Far East, the Romans, Viking… Before you know it you’ll have designed a full set of fantasy roman armor or fantasy Viking armor.